 Historical Woodwind Workshop

-Aston Magna and Brandeis University are pleased to announce their fifth annual Historical Woodwind Workshop with Stephen Hammer, oboes, and Eric Hoeprich, clarinets.
-The workshop will be held June 22-27, 2014 at the Slosberg Music Center at Brandeis University, supplementing the Aston Magna festival concerts taking place at Brandeis on June 19, 26, and July 3, 10 and 17, 2014.
+Aston Magna and Brandeis University are pleased to announce their sixth annual Historical Woodwind Workshop with Stephen Hammer, oboes, and Eric Hoeprich, clarinets.
+The workshop will be held June 28-July 3, 2015 at the Slosberg Music Center at Brandeis University, supplementing the Aston Magna festival concerts.
+Aston Magna Concert Dates are yet to be announced for 2015.

 Topics covered will include instrument setup, reed-making and adjustment, playing techniques and performance styles.